cnm13ryan/13ryanC.github.io/content/posts/RLtheory/foundations/mdps/1_formalism.md

 2. For a fixed set $B \in \mathcal{B}(S)$, $\kappa(\cdot, B)$ is a $\mathcal{G}$-measurable function.
 3. It satisfies the conditional probability definition: $\mathbb{P}(X \in B | \mathcal{G})(\omega) = \kappa(\omega, B)$ almost surely.

-This result, which fails for general measurable spaces, is precisely what allows us to define the transition kernel $p(ds'|s,a)$ and policy kernel $\pi(da|s)$ as functions that map points ($s$ or $(s,a)$) to measures.
-Without it, the structural integrity of the MDP definition and the Ionescu-Tulcea Extension Theorem would be compromised.
+This result is precisely what allows us to define the transition kernel $p(ds'|s,a)$ and policy kernel $\pi(da|s)$ as functions that map points to measures.
+Without it, the structural integrity of the MDP definition would be compromised.

+> **Remark: Why Polish Topology is the Key Ingredient**
+> The existence of regular conditional probabilities fails for general measurable spaces.
+The proof for Standard Borel spaces hinges on the properties of the underlying Polish topology.
+Here's the intuition:
+>
+> 1.  **Separability**: A Polish space has a countable dense subset.
+This allows us to "approximate" any open set with a countable collection of simpler sets (e.g., open balls centered on the dense points).
+By extension, this provides a countable family of sets (a $\pi$-system) that generates the entire Borel $\sigma$-algebra.
+>
+> 2.  **Characterizing Measures**: A probability measure is uniquely determined by its values on a generating $\pi$-system.
+Therefore, we only need to define our conditional probability kernel, $\kappa(\omega, \cdot)$, on this countable collection of simple sets.
+>
+> 3.  **Construction**: For each set $A$ in our countable generator, we can find a version of the conditional probability $\mathbb{P}(X \in A \mid \mathcal{G})$.
+We can then piece these together for all sets in the generator and, using a limiting argument (leveraging the completeness of the space), extend this definition to the entire $\sigma$-algebra.
+This process guarantees that for almost every $\omega$, the resulting function is a true, countably additive probability measure.
+>
+> In essence, the topological "niceness" of Polish spaces ensures there's a countable "scaffolding" upon which we can construct the conditional measure, avoiding the paradoxes of uncountable sets.

+> **Remark: What Breaks Without Regularity?**
+> If the space is not Standard Borel, the existence of a regular conditional probability is not guaranteed.
+This means that while a conditional probability might exist as an abstract object, there may be no function-like kernel $\kappa(\omega, \cdot)$ to represent it.
+Specifically, one of two things could fail:
+> 1. For some conditioning events $\omega$, the object $\kappa(\omega, \cdot)$ might not be a valid, countably additive probability measure.
+> 2. For some outcome sets $B$, the function $\omega \mapsto \kappa(\omega, B)$ might not be measurable, making it impossible to integrate and compute expectations.
+> Without this guarantee, the transition kernel $p(ds'|s,a)$ itself might not be well-defined for all $(s,a)$, causing the entire MDP formalism to collapse.

 **Common Examples**: